 Fungal infections on the bum

 Fungal infections on young children’s bum look sore, angry, red and spotty in the diaper region, between the buttocks, on the genitals and around or in the folds of the groin.
 This often occurs at the same time as diaper rash.
-There are two over-the-counter anti-fungal/cortisone ointments available at Swedish pharmacies: Cortimyk and Daktakort.
+There are two over-the-counter anti-fungal/cortisone ointments available in pharmacies in Sweden: Cortimyk and Daktakort.
 They are totally equivalent and contain the weakest type of cortisone which can be used on infants.